 There's more at Rockville Town Square than just dining and shopping.
-You can skate at the ice rink in the winter, catch a movie at the Regal Rockville Theater, get creative at Color Me Mine, or listen to some music at "Friday Night Live."
-If you love art, the VisArts Center offers classes for both kids and adults as well as rotating exhibitions.
+Skate at the ice rink in the winter, play around the Splash Pad while staying cool in the summer, or catch a movie at the Regal Rockville Theater.
+If you love art, the VisArts Center offers classes for kids and adults as well as rotating gallery exhibitions.

-Rio Washingtonian Center is a great place to take the family on the weekend.
-It houses family-friendly attractions like the AMC/Loews Cinema, a train that offers rides around the boardwalk, a carousel, and a playground.
-Stop by the Washingtonian Lake to take a paddle boat ride or feed the fish.
+Rio Lakefront is a great place to take the family on the weekend.
+It houses family-friendly attractions like the Carousel, AMC DINE-IN Rio Cinema, Dave & Buster's, Muse Paintbar, and more.
+Stop by the Washingtonian Paddle Boats to take a boat ride around the lake or feed the fish.

-Right across the road from Rio Washingtonian Center, iFly Indoor Skydiving brings the thrill of skydiving to Rockville for people of all ages.
+Right across the road from Rio Lakeside, iFly Indoor Skydiving brings the thrill of skydiving to Rockville for people of all ages.
 Held up mid-air by fans, skydivers get to experience the freefall sensation of skydiving out of a plane in iFly's indoor wind tunnel.

 Art fans will love the Rockville Arts Festival, a two-day long festival held annually in early May.
 You'll find over 100 fine arts vendors in the festival's outdoor gallery in Rockville Town Square.
 Residents can shop for art, see artists at work, and enjoy local entertainment.

-Celebrate Memorial Day weekend at the Hometown Holidays Music Festival in Rockville Town Center.
-The festival features over 30 free live performances, activities for kids, the Taste of Rockville, and ends with the Annual Memorial Day Parade.
+Celebrate Memorial Day weekend at the Hometown Holidays Music Festival in Rockville Town Square.
+The festival features over 30 free live performances, activities for kids, the Taste of Rockville, and ends with the annual Memorial Day Ceremony and Parade.

-Rocktobierfest brings the Oktoberfest celebrations to Rockville Town Center.
-Over 5,000 residents attend the annual festival for music, food, and activities.
+Rocktobierfest brings the Oktoberfest celebrations to Rockville Town Square featuring three stages of entertainment.
+Over 8,000 residents attend the annual festival for music, food, and activities.
 Of course, keeping with the spirit of Oktoberfest, local breweries supply plenty of beer for the festival.